 The certificate program allows undergraduate students to apply a policy perspective to their major course of study and bolsters their skills for success in the workforce or in their graduate school coursework.
 Students build a strong foundation for careers in government, nonprofit organizations, or the private sector.

-- Have completed at least one class, or be enrolled in at least one class in the current or upcoming semester, that meets certificate requirements
+- Have taken, are enrolled, or are registered for at least one class that meets certificate requirements

 Code | Title | Credits |